mleake/flipper/README.md

 # FliPPer
 FliPPer is an interactive design tool for drawing and checking foundation paper piecing designs.
-It is based on our SIGGRAPH'21 Paper 'A Mathematical Foundation for Foundation Paper Pieceable Quilts.'
+It is based on our SIGGRAPH'21 paper 'A Mathematical Foundation for Foundation Paper Pieceable Quilts.'
 For more information please see our [project webpage](http://web.stanford.edu/~mleake/projects/paperpiecing/).

 [Demo](https://fpptool.herokuapp.com/)